Homotopy in Exact Categories: Homological Properties of Exact Categories

-In order to study cotorsion pairs in exact categories in Section \ref{sec3}, we will need to first introduce Ext groups in exact categories.
-Recall for an abelian category $\mathpzc{A}$ one can define the groups $\textrm{Ext}^{n}(A,B)$ for any pair of objects $A,B\in\mathpzc{A}$ regardless of whether $\mathpzc{A}$ has enough projectives.
+In order to study cotorsion pairs in exact categories in Section \ref{chmodelexact}, we will need the notion of Ext groups in exact categories.
+Recall for an abelian category $\mathpzc{A}$ one can define the groups $\textrm{Ext}^{n}(A,B)$ for any pair of objects $A,B\in\mathpzc{A}$ regardless of whether $\mathpzc{A}$ has enough projectives by the Yoneda construction.
+This construction goes through mutatis-mutandis for exact categories.
 The elements are Yoneda equivalences classes of $n$-extensions and the binary operation is the Baer sum.
-Moreover for objects $A,C,D$ and integers $m,n$ there are bilinear maps

-All of this works mutatis mutandis for weakly idempotent complete exact categories $\mathpzc{E}$ once we make the following definition.

-\begin{defn} Let $A$ and $C$ be objects of $\mathpzc{E}$, and let $n>0$ be an integer.
-An $n$-\textbf{fold extension} of $A$ by $C$ is an acyclic sequence
+All the proofs for the above facts work as the abelian case.
+The interested reader can adapt the relevant proofs in \cite{buchsbaum} for example.
+The first Ext group $\textrm{Ext}^{1}(A,B)$ can also be computed by passing to a left abelianisation.
+More generally we have the following straightforward result.